WaughB/Side-Projects/README.md

 	Difference in Purchasing Power: Taking two salaries and Consumer Price Indexes (CPIs) from the User, the program determines which area would give more purchasing power.

+	Total Increase in the Money Supply: Program will calculate how much money a bank receives when a person deposits money in it.
+Using the simple deposit multiplier, which assumes all funds deposited in the bank and banks lending out all excess reserves.